nicklockwood/iRate/README.md

 Example Projects
 ---------------

 When you build and run the basic Mac or iPhone example project for the first time, it will show an alert asking you to rate the app.
-This is because the debug option is set.
+This is because the previewMode option is set.

-Disable the debug option and play with the other settings to see how the app behaves in practice.
+Disable the previewMode option and play with the other settings to see how the app behaves in practice.

 Advanced Example